-Taking up acting classes to help with public speaking skills is set to land Nicola Parkman on stage and in a bit of a sticky situation during this year’s Fringe.
+Taking up acting classes to help with public speaking skills is set to land Nicola Parkman on stage and in a bit of a sticky situation during the 2021 Fringe Festival.

 The Training and Support Officer at Reynella’s Commercial Enterprises is part of the production and acting crew bringing the show Slime Dusters to the Parks Theatre in Angle Park on February 20.